 Authenticator Threat/Attack Threat Mitigation Normative Reference(s) Theft Use multi-factor authenticators that need to be activated through a memorized secret or biometric.
 4.2.1, 4.3.1 Use a combination of authenticators that includes a memorized secret or biometric.
 4.2.1, 4.3.1 Duplication Use authenticators from which it is difficult to extract and duplicate long-term authentication secrets.
-4.2.2, 4.3.2, 5.1.7.1 Fowordmonning Ensure the security of the endpoint, especially with respect to freedom from malware such as key loggers, prior to use.
-Eavesdropping Avoid use of non-trusted wireless networks as unencrypted secondary out-of-band authentication channels.
+4.2.2, 4.3.2, 5.1.7.1 Forestronging Ensure the security of the endpoint, especially with respect to freedom from malware such as key loggers, prior to use.
+4.2.2 Eavesdropping Avoid use of non-trusted wireless networks as unencrypted secondary out-of-band authentication channels.
 5.1.3.1

 Authenticator Threat/Attack Threat Mitigation Normative Reference(s) Authenticate over authenticated protected channels (e.g., observe lock icon in browser window).
 4.1.2, 4.2.2, 4.3.2 Use authentication protocols that are resistant to replay attacks such as pass-the-hash .
 5.2.8 Use authentication endpoints that employ trusted input and trusted display capabilities.
 5.1.6.1, 5.1.8.1 Offline Use an authenticator with a high entropy authenticator secret.
 5.1.2.1, 5.1.4.1, 5.1.5.1, 5.1.7.1, 5.1.9.1 Cracking Store memorized secrets in a salted, hashed form, including a keyed hash.
-5.1.1.2, 5.2.7 Side channel attack Use authenticator algorithms that are designed to maintain constant power consumption and timing regardless of secret values.
-4.3.2 Phishing or Pharming Use authenticators that provide verifier impersonation resistance.
+5.1.1.2, 5.2.7 Side Channel Attack maintain constant power consumption and fiming Phishing or Pharming Use authenticators that provide verifier impersonation resistance.
 5.2.5 Social Engineering Avoid use of authenticators that present a risk of social engineering of third parties such as customer service agents.
 6.1.2.1, 6.1.2.3 Online Use authenticators that generate high entropy output.
-5.1.2.1 , 5.1.7.1 , 5.1.9.1 Guessing Use an authenticator that locks up after a number of repeated failed activation attempts.
+5.1.2.1, 5.1.7.1, 5.1.9.1 Guessing Use an authenticator that locks up after a number of repeated failed activation attempts.
 5.2.2 Endpoint Use hardware authenticators that require physical action by the subscriber.
 5.2.9 Compromise Maintain software-based keys in restricted-access storage.
-5.1.3.1, 5.1.6.1, 5.1.8.1 Unauthorized Binding Use MitM-resistant protocols for provisioning of authenticators and associated keys.
-6.1
+5.1.3.1, 5.1.6.1, 5.1.8.1 Unauthorized Binding 1 I C